Pxomox-Astronomy-Lab/proxmox-astronomy-lab/infrastructure/proxmox-astronomy-lab-hardware-overview.md

 | **50**  | 10.25.50.0/24 | Migration Traffic |
 | **60**  | 10.25.60.0/24 | Backup Traffic |

-✅ **Each VLAN is isolated to prevent bottlenecks and ensure workload segmentation.**
+âœ… **Each VLAN is isolated to prevent bottlenecks and ensure workload segmentation.**

 ---